 How to make a broccoli tofu stir fry:

 The tofu should become golden and crispy on the edges.

-Mix together vermicelli noodles with the stir-fried veggies and tofu in sauce.
+Mix together buckwheat noodles with the stir-fried veggies and tofu in sauce.
 Then serve while warm.

 More Delicious Gluten Free Dinner Recipes To Try:

 (*Please note this post has affiliate links.
 Ordering through my site will not change the price you pay.
 A tiny commission will come to Fearless Dining to help offset the cost of running this blog.
 I truly appreciate the support.)